chanalee/94470/fp-part2.md

 - A, B, and C all like the concept of the word cloud.
 However, A considered an alternative of using a bubble graph since "bubble graph shows consideration of all these options, whereas the words seem to imply one thing."

 ## Final thoughts and upcoming changes

+Based on the critiques, I am pretty confident about visualizations 1, 4, and 7.

+For visualization 2, I will take the advice that A provided and use a chart similar to that.
+I will still keep the colors to help attract more attention to the age groups who are sleep-deprived.

+For visualization 3, I will add scales to the graph.
+I will try out the idea that B suggested, which is to use a green arrow for the group with more than 7 hours of sleep.
+After trying it out, I will determine if the colors seem to clash and decide from that.

+I am currently undecided about how I will present the information for visualization 5.
+However, I am certain that I will not be using a treemap.
+My current backup is to use a bar chart similar to the one provided in the high-fidelity wireframe section.

+Based on the comments, 6 is also a solid visualization.
+However, I am thinking of changing it to be more of a continuous line as supposed to discrete pie slices.
+Hence, I will continue using the clock idea and have a line to represent deficient sleep, sufficient sleep, and excessive sleep around the clock to provide the continuous range.

+Another comment I thought that was helpful is being careful of the transition from talking about physical health to mental health, as well as the transition from risks of diseases to excessive sleeping.
+One thing that A recommended is that I add a slide specifically to present the transition so that customers do not feel that there is a huge jump between topics.